hanpari/sovereign/source/02/050_extraction.md

 Gromov forcefully suppressed his growing irritation.

 Hyena?
-From all animals, I can be compared to why Uriah had to choose a hyena?
+Of all animals, I can be compared to why Uriah had to choose a hyena?
 Why not a lion or bear or bull?
 Anything more majestic would do.
 But a hyena?

 "Thank you, Uriah.
 I strongly recommend you spend more time with zoology books.
 As for you, Professor Zhutra - if you are not satisfied with our services, you may return to your ship and die in well-deserved dignity, donned in a tuxedo if you will."

 "Please, Captain Gromov.
-Let's discuss rationally.
+Let's discuss this rationally.
 Of course, we are grateful.
 But do not forget we are people with basic human rights.
 Aren't you afraid we will file a complaint after we come back?
 Think of the good name of the company you are working for."

 "Are you threatening me?"